 Our program operates year round: spring, summer, fall and winter.
-The spring, summer and fall sessions are held at Mohawk Park Golf Course, Page Belcher Golf Course, and The Canyons at Blackjack Ridge in Sand Springs.
+The spring, summer and fall sessions are held at Mohawk Park Golf Course, Page Belcher Golf Course, Rock Creek Golf Course in Sapulpa, and The Canyons at Blackjack Ridge in Sand Springs.
 The winter session is a program taken into area schools exposing the First Tee, the game of golf and it’s inherent values to school children who most likely would not play the game.

 Students ages 8-18 are welcome to register.
 There are eight levels of promotion in the program – Sorenstam, Jones, Hogan, Whitworth, Palmer, Birdie, Eagle and Ace.
 Each level has a different curriculum to follow which addresses different life skills and golf skills for students to master.

 All PLAYers begin at the Sorenstam Level.
-Our members will receive a First Tee gift and certificate in a ceremony held on the last day of class.
+Our members will receive a First Tee gift and certificate in a ceremony held on the last day of class of each session.

 The Sorenstam level is the first level of First Tee — Tulsa.
 Students are introduced to the game of golf, and some of the basic fundamentals – lining up putts, chipping, grip, stance, posture, and more.
 Participants are also introduced to the First Tee — Tulsa code of conduct – “respect for myself, others, and my surroundings” – and our 9 Core Values – honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.
 Students interested in enrolling must be 8 years old, or turning 8 years old during the session.